Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: The optimal , and

-{\bf Remark 1}.
-This theorem holds for a general $A$.
-For $A$ Hermitian, we have $\phi=\lambda$, the desired eigenvalue of $A$, but for $A$ non-Hermitian or, more generally, non-normal, $\phi\not=\lambda$.
-In the Hermitian case, Theorem~2 in \cite{ye2008optimal} is the first relation in (\ref{cosVwx}).
-Ye makes an approximate analysis on it and argues that the Ritz vector from $\mathcal{V}$ may be a good approximate solution of (\ref{maxpro}).
-However, the proof of Ye's maximization characterization and the analysis cannot apply to a non-Hermitian $A$.
+\begin{Rem} This theorem holds for a general $A$.
+For $A$ Hermitian, we have $\phi=\lambda$, but for $A$ non-Hermitian or, more rigorously, non-normal, we have $\phi\not=\lambda$.
+In the Hermitian case, Theorem~2 in \cite{ye2008optimal} is the first relation in the right-hand side of {\rm (\ref{cosVwx})}.
+The second relation in the right-hand side of {\rm (\ref{cosVwx})} is new even for $A$ Hermitian, and gives an explicit expression of the maximizer $b_w$ of the maximization characterization problem in {\rm (\ref{cosVwx})}. \end{Rem}